Lab 6 : Timer Interrupt and C Code

 mov r3, #12

-11. Copy your while or for loop C-code and it's assembly code and paste it into Blackboard.
+Question 3: Take a screenshot of your while or for loop C-code and its assembly code and paste them into Blackboard.

-12. Lastly, we are going to include a periodic interrupt timer (PIT) into our code to generate an interrupt once every second.
-We'll use the built-in ConfigTools in MCUXpresso for ease of implementation.
+11. Lastly, we are going to familarize ourself with the idea of interrupt by including a periodic interrupt timer (PIT) into our code to generate an interrupt once every second.
+Instead of programming the interrupt from scratch, we'll use the built-in ConfigTools in MCUXpresso for ease of implementation.
 The ConfigTools allow us to setup components of the processor and the microcontroller board in a quick and fast manner instead of manually coding all the necessary settings.
 Go to "ConfigTools > Peripherals" from the top menu.
 In the "Components" tab, Under "Peripheral drivers (Device specific)" add the "PIT" configuration components.

 Figure 6.2 PIT settings